cucumber/common/docs/architecture/results.md

 ```

-This may repeat some of the information printed by formatter plugins (such as
+This may repeat some information printed by formatter plugins (such as
-the pretty formatter), but it should be printed nevertheless since it is much
+the `pretty` formatter).
+Nevertheless, it should be re-printed anyway, since it is much
 easier for users to rerun failed scenarios when they are printed at the bottom
 of the screen.